tripu/Vita/doc/life.md

 Doing ***the right thing*** also when there's no-one looking.
 Complying with rules even when the global consequences of doing otherwise are negligible or debatable.
 Example: dodging a bit of your taxes.
-* The **merit of deeds** should be judged considering solely the information available **to that person** and **at the time decisions were made, or actions were taken** — never considering their consequences, to the extend that they were impossible to predict.
+* The **merit of deeds** should be judged considering solely the information available **to that person** and **at the time decisions were made, or actions were taken**&nbsp;&mdash;&nbsp;never considering their consequences, to the extent that they were impossible to predict.
 Positive example: someone all of a sudden spends all their life savings on lottery tickets, and they win the biggest prize in history.
 Their call to spend all their money in lottery was still dumb and absolutely wrong (as it always is).
 Regardless of that fantastic but hugely unlikely outcome.
 Negative example: [TO-DO].
 * The balance between justly boasting about your merits and staying always humble is difficult.